-Bespoke fireplace commissions range from creating an entire collection of one-off mantels for a Neoclassical mansion, to the demands of designing and building a unique Gothic centrepiece for a château in France.
-Currently, Jamb is making many reproduction fireplace designs in wonderful Italian marble, from Breche Violette to Bardiglio, as well as stones from the oldest English quarries.
+Bespoke fireplace commissions range from creating a collection of one-off mantels for a Neoclassical mansion, to the demands of designing and building a unique Gothic centrepiece for a château in France.
+Currently, Jamb is making many reproduction fireplace designs in wonderful Italian marble, as well as stones from the oldest English quarries.

-When it comes to reproduction lighting, a globe lantern is still the Jamb signature lantern yet there are more than 100 designs in the collection, all of which stem from antique originals.
-The recent Hanbury collection, for instance, which has been hugely popular since it launched last year, is a group of small, versatile wall and hanging lights inspired by the 1920s industrial age.
+When it comes to reproduction lighting, a globe lantern is still Jamb’s signature, yet there are more than 100 designs in the collection, all of which stem from antique originals.

 Above all, the brand is looking back on 2020 as a period of intense focus.
 During the eerie spring when life stood still, it had a precious window where all its attention could be placed on the next generation of product, and it prepared enter its 20th year with renewed passion and a much tidier warehouse.